realliyifei/alfred-sequential-strings-creator/README.md

 ## Install this workflow

-Simply donwload the alfredworkflow file and then open it tos import to the alfred.
+Simply donwload the alfredworkflow file and then open it to import to the alfred.

 ## Software: Alfred (Mac)